karantongay/Que/README.md

 * Database : MySQL

-# Quanda
+# Que

-"Quanda" is a simple Q & A portal developed using Ruby on Rails.
+"Que" is a simple Q & A portal developed using Ruby on Rails.

 It features all the basic functionalities that are required for a Question and Answer Portal.